Welcome to today's edition of the Rush 24-7 podcast.

 Trump's doing this well.

-Now over to ABC, good morning, America, George Stephanopoulos speaking with Matthew Dowd.
+George Stephanopoulos speaking with Matthew Down.

 This guy used to work for the Bushes.

-I guess he's more considered he wants to be considered a moderate more than anything else.
+I guess he's more considered, he wants to be considered a moderate more than anything else.

-And that have the Democrats freaking out right now.
+And anyway, he's talking with Stephanopoulos about these battleground polls that have the Democrats freaking out right now.

 Those polls, even though this is quite early, have to be bracing for the Democrats.